 The course provides students with the foundation to understand the historical and contemporary practice of U.S. foreign policy and familiarizes them with patterns of continuity and change in U.S. foreign policy.
+(Global Learning Opportunity course)

 PS 3888.
 Diversity in Justice and Public Affairs (3).F.